Edgar William Brown: The Brown family legacy

 His eldest son Edgar W. Brown, Jr., would also become a successful businessman in areas such as banking, shipbuilding, and financial projects.
 As a philanthropist, E.W.
 Brown, Jr. positively impacted the City of Orange.
 He gave his former residence on Green Avenue to the city of Orange for a city hall.
 Likewise, Lamar University at Orange has benefited from the Linden estate (now known as the Brown Estate) consisting of the mansion and its sixty-two acres that is used as an educational center.

 His younger son Henry Lutcher Brown served as active Vice President of the Yellow Pine Paper Mill Company of Orange, Texas.
 This was the first mill in the world to make commercial paper from pine.
 Mr. Brown also had the distinction of being the youngest National Bank President in the United States in the mid-1920's.
 In 1924, Lutcher Brown opened the Brown Paper Company plant in West Monroe, Louisiana.
 Built at a cost of more than two million dollars at that time, it was designed by architect James Gamble Rogers of New York, who also designed the Harkness Memorial Quadrangle at Yale University.
 In 1935, Mr. Brown and his wife, Emily Wells Brown, moved to San Antonio, Texas, and built one of the most grand homes in the country.
 Known as Oak Court, the home was designed by Atlee B. Ayers and his son Robert Ayers, and located in the Terrell Hills neighborhood of San Antonio.
 The Brown family gave the home to the University of Texas System in 1965 for use as a conference center.
 UTSA operated the Lutcher Center, named in honor of Mr. Brown's grandfather Henry Jacob Lutcher, in the 1970s and 1980s until it was sold to private owners in 1988.
 The Lutcher Brown Endowment for Academic Excellence, created in 1983 through the sale of Oak Court, has long supported a broad range of activities at the University of Texas at San Antonio, and continues to fund several Distinguished Chairs.
-The Brown family were very active in San Antonio society and the arts, and their generosity was responsible for the opening in 1970 of the Emily Wells Brown Wing of the Marion Koogler McNay Art Museum, which had an auditorium, several offices, a sculture pavilion, as well as a library.
+The Brown family were very active in San Antonio society and the arts, and their generosity was responsible for the opening in 1970 of the Emily Wells Brown Wing of the Marion Koogler McNay Art Museum, which had an auditorium, several offices, a sculpture pavilion, as well as a library.